Do diversity quotas and targets succeed in achieving D&l needs?

 UK equality law already permits ‘positive action’ which allows employers to take proportionate steps to address obstacles faced by under-represented groups.
 For example, a business might offer additional training to help staff in under-represented groups develop in their careers.
 And when two equally qualified candidates are eligible for a position or promotion, the business can lawfully choose the candidate from an under-represented group over the other.

 In themselves, quotas do little to remove the barriers facing those in under-represented groups.
-Attaining seniority through a quota-mechanism could, in fact, lead to the further marginalisation of women, people of diverse ethnic heritage and staff who are differently-abled.
+Attaining seniority through a quota-mechanism could, in fact, lead to the further marginalisation of women, people of diverse ethnic backgrounds and staff who are disabled.
 Nobody wants to hear the words, ‘You only got the job because…’

 Nor would forcing change through quotas necessarily guarantee inclusivity, especially when workplace cultures are constantly shifting, emerging and adapting to internal and external demands.
 To stay on top, businesses need to take all reasonable steps to create more inclusive workplace cultures by setting realistic and achievable goals and targets.